 Each one of these statues is special and drool-worthy, and they have rightly signified the place where they stand today.
 All of ’em must be ticked-off your bucket list soon!
-Here are the 10 best statues in the world today.
+Here are the 13 famous statues in the world today.

 1. Statue Of Liberty, New York

-Regarded as one of the famous sculptures in the world, the Statue of Liberty was gifted to the United States from the people of France.
+Regarded as one of the popular sculptures and famous statues around the world, the Statue of Liberty was gifted to the United States from the people of France.
 Since 1886, the statue has been with the United States and today it stands as an insignia of liberty and democracy.
 The statue’s copper torch was later replaced 24-carat gold torch which is noticeable from a distance.

 Most popular features of Statue Of Liberty: 225-ton weight, 305 feet, and 6 inches height, 154 steps from the head to the pedestal, and the tablet reads JULY IV MDCCLXXVI (July 4, 1776)